 Note that the ICC provides this list as a convenience to users and does not endorse or recommend individual tools.

-SampleICC includes support for all v4 features including the Floating Point / Multi-Processing Elements.
+SampleICC is a forerunner to DemoIccMAX which includes support for all v4 features including the Floating Point / Multi-Processing Elements.

-IccXml is a utility based on SampleICC/RefIccMax that converts an ICC profile to an XML encoding, and back from XML to a binary .icc file.
-Both source files and binary executables are included.
+IccXml is a utility based on DemoIccMax that converts an ICC profile to an XML encoding, and back from XML to a binary .icc file.
+Both source files and executables are included.

 Argyll is an open source, ICC v2-compatible color management system.
-It supports ICC profile creation for scanners, CMYK printers, film recorders and calibration and profiling of displays.
+It supports ICC profile creation for scanners, CMYK printers, film recorders, and the calibration and profiling of displays.